z1skgr/FullOpenStack2023/Part 3/phonebook-backend/README.md

 If you have an opened tab, you can refresh the page.

 Open [http://localhost:3001/api/persons:ID](http://localhost:3001/api/persons) to view it in your browser. `ID` is a number specifying the person for displaying.\
-For instance [link](http://localhost:3001/api/persons/1) for displaying first person in the list.
+For instance [link](http://localhost:3001/api/persons/6426ed27e805657478dcebc8) for displaying a person in the list.
 If you have an opened tab, you can refresh the page.